-The Student Code applies to students and Student Organizations.
+The Student Code of Conduct applies to students and recognized student organizations.

 A. Jurisdiction of the University